bulicekj/haystack-shopping-example/README.md

 <img src="/shopping-frontend/public/logo_with_title_transparent.png" width="300" />

 # Haystack-Shopping-Example
 Haystack-shopping-example is an app that is designed to be used in parallel with [Haystack Docker](https://github.com/expediadotcom/haystack-docker/).
-It consists of two javascript servers: a [create-react-app](https://github.com/facebook/create-react-app/) frontend that uses webpack-dev-server, and an express backend that acts as a dummy database.
+It consists of two Node.js servers: a [create-react-app](https://github.com/facebook/create-react-app/) frontend that uses webpack-dev-server, and an express backend that acts as a dummy database.
 Both servers use [haystack-client-node](https://github.com/expediadotcom/haystack-client-node/) to create and dispatch traces.

 When used in conjunction with haystack-docker, the shopping-frontend will be exposed to port 3000.
-Navigating around the frontend will dispatch different traces via [haystack agent](https://github.com/expediadotcom/haystack-agent/) on port 34000, which, if deployed, will be visible on [haystack-ui](https://github.com/expediadotcom/haystack-ui/) on `localhost:8080`.
+Navigating around the frontend will dispatch different traces via [haystack agent](https://github.com/expediadotcom/haystack-agent/) on port 34000, which, will be visible on [haystack-ui](https://github.com/expediadotcom/haystack-ui/) on `localhost:8080`, if it is deployed.

 ## Development